coda/packs-sdk/docs/guides/basics/parameters/index.md

 - You can't provide a default value, since the user must always enter an explicit value.
 - You can have more than one, but if so the user is required to enter complete sets of values.
 For example, if you have two vararg parameters `a` and `b`, the user can't provide a value for `a` without also providing a value for `b`.
 These pairs of parameters can then be repeated multiple times: `Foo("a1", "b1", "a2", "b2")`.

-??? bug "Not available in actions builder or sync table settings"
+??? info "Partially supported in actions builder or sync table settings"

-    At the moment, vararg parameters can only be set in the formula editor.
-In the action dialog users can switch from the default structured builder to the formula editor, but there is no way to set them for sync tables. <!-- go/bug/20828 -->
+    While vararg parameters always work in the formula editor, they are only partially supported in the builder UIs.
+A single vararg parameter will be shown as if it was a single array parameter, and a pair of vararg parameters will be shown with a nice UI similar to that used by built-in actions.
+Three or more vararg parameters won’t show up in the builder UIs at all, and the user will need to visit the formula editor to set their values. <!-- go/bug/20828 -->

 ??? example "Example: Step diagram formula"
     ```ts